sridharsabarish/yocto/Exercises/exercise4.md

 A Recipe usually has an extension `.bb` and the appends for the recipes follow the `.bbappend` extensions.

+# Some theory about writing loggin in Python

+# some theory about writing logs in Bash

 ## Exercises
 1. Can you identify how many recipes are present in the directory `~/work/poky/poky/meta-poky`